 Despite the cessation of mining operations, the heap leach pad at Lomada continued to operate and produced gold at levels above expectations until it finally finished in November 2017.

-In mid-2018, a trial re-crushing programme of the stacked Lomada ore will begin.
-Approximately 50,000 tonnes of already extensively leached material will be crushed finer with a high volume, low cost impact crushing unit and the material leached again to see if additional recoveries can be achieved.
+In September 2018 the Company is looking to reprocess the ore at Lomada.
+Approximately 500,000 tonnes of already extensively leached material will be crushed finer with a high volume, low cost impact crushing unit and the material leached again to see if additional recoveries can be achieved.
 The overall cost per tonne of re-handling and crushing is estimated not to exceed $2.80/t or, in gold terms, a recovered gold content equal to 0.06 g/t minus operating costs and additional CAPEX for the pad expansion at Lomada.
 The company is confident the crushing will liberate in the order of a further 10% or 0.20g/t of contained gold which has not as yet been leached.